snowch/sync-android-p2p/README.md

 git push
 ```

-- using this project's jars from another project
+### Using this project's jars from another project

 Example build.gradle: